 Starting value of \$1M at January 1, 2000.
 Withdrawals taken December 31 of each year.
-The performance figures presented above are preliminary, unaudited, unreconciled, and are gross of fees unless otherwise specified.
+The performance figures presented above are final and are gross of fees unless otherwise specified.
 Any net of fees returns shown reflect the payment of investment management fees and in some instances, other fees and expenses, while any gross of fees returns shown do not.
-For any gross of fees returns will be reduced over time by the investment management fees and other expenses their account incurs over time as a client are compounded.
+For any gross of fees returns shown, a client's return will be reduced over time by the investment management fees and in some instances, other fees and expenses, while any gross of fees returns shown do not.
+For any gross of fees returns shown, a client's return will be reduced over time by the investment management fees and other expenses their account incurs over time as a client are compounded.
 KAR's investment management fees are described in KAR's Form ADV, Part 2A.
 Fees presented on the Disclosure page could vary from the assumed fee in the net-of-fee calculation, as actual fees paid by a particular client account differ depending on a variety of factors including, but not limited to, business unit and size of mandate.
 The fee used on the Disclosure page utilizes an assumed maximum fee across the firm's business units, which is further detailed on that page.
 All periods less than one year are total returns for the noted timeframe and are not annualized.
 All rates of return include reinvested dividends and other earnings.
 Current performance may be lower or higher than the performance data shown.
 This material is deemed supplemental and complements the performance and disclosure presented on the last page and included in KAR's strategy fact sheets available on kayne.com.
 Data is obtained from systems believed by KAR to be reliable.
 To the extent actual performance results are shown in comparison to an index, the index is not actively managed and does not reflect the deduction of any investment management or other fees and expenses.
-While the securities comprising any such index are not identical to those in the composite, KAR believes this comparison may be useful in evaluating performance.
-Past performance is no guarantee of future results.
-Returns could be reduced, or losses incurred, due to currency fluctuations.
+While the securities comprising any such index are not identical to those in the composite, KAR believes this comparison m